Babymetal: Live performances and music videos

 Su-metal is the main vocalist, credited on Babymetal's official site with vocals and dancing, while Moametal and Yuimetal are credited with scream and dance, performing on either side of her in a triangle formation.
 In the band's early years, the band members did not speak directly to the audience, or smile at the crowd, but over time the band has incorporated more audience engagement and call and responses into their performances.
 Between songs, Babymetal does not engage with the crowd.
 Instead, there is a blackout, or, in situations where that is not possible, they will freeze in a pose or turn away from the crowd.
 Babymetal's costumes take a variety of cues from the popular Japanese Gothic and Punk Lolita styles, with an emphasis on red and black.

 During the 2018 World Tour, due to Yuimetal's absence, the band performed with Moametal and Su-metal in front of one another, using risers to separate, while two backup dancers perform at the sides of the stage.
-Since her official departure, the traditional triangle formation has been restored, with a non-singing backup dancer performing in Yuimetal's place.
+In June 2019, the traditional three-piece formation was temporarily restored through the inclusion of individual rotating backup dancers called the Avengers, which consisted of Kano Fujihira, Riho Sayashi, and Momoko Okazaki.
+Babymetal became a permanent trio again in April 2023, when Okazaki was made a permanent member.

 Instead of the sign of the horns, the band uses the hand gesture of the kitsune to symbolise the band's supposed divine inspiration.
 Initially, the band members were shown photos of the sign of the horns, but mistook it for the head of a fox.
 Rather than correct the error, the management accepted the kitsune sign as the band's sign.
 Additionally, Babymetal style of moshing, known as mosh'sh (モッシュッシュ, mosshusshu), has been described a safe, fun, friendly game of push and shove.